 Hairdressers in Fremantle breaking into the Ecommerce industry

 Social distancing was enforced right from the onset at Kinks Hair and Beauty Salon.
 Thanks to our beautifully large space, we could accommodate a large number of clients with the necessary precautions in maintaining appropriate distancing in the hair and beauty departments.
-We also increased our cleaning and sanitation procedures to ensure we maintained our clean and hygienic space.
+We also intensified our cleaning and sanitation procedures to ensure we maintained our clean and hygienic space for our customers.

 Thanks to the hard work of the state, the lifting of restrictions means that now we are able to offer our full services to all our customers at Kinks Salon.
 More than ever it’s time to support hairdressers in Fremantle, and other small businesses, so we can get back on the path of realising our full potential as West Australians.